 - 09.30 : Developing interdisciplinary research within the CNRS, Marie Côte, CNRS – Mission for the transverse and interdisciplinary initiatives

-- 10.00 : Strategy of the University of Toulouse for the development of interdisciplinarity, from academic training to research, Catherine Jeandel, Toulouse University / CNRS LEGOS (Laboratory of studies on Spatial Geophysics and Oceanography)
+- 10.00 : Development of interdisciplinarity at the university of Toulouse, from academic training to research, Catherine Jeandel, Toulouse University / CNRS LEGOS (Laboratory of studies on Spatial Geophysics and Oceanography)

 - 10.30 : Break